-Lake stage is in Zone D. Current hydrological conditions are dry.
+Lake stage is in Zone D. Current climatological and hydrological conditions are normal.
 The LOSOM release guidance suggests up to 2,100 cfs release at S-79 to the Caloosahatchee River Estuary and up to 1,400 cfs total to S-80, S-97, S-49, and Gordy Road combined to the St. Lucie Estuary.